Sport: MMA & Wrestling

 In the spring of 2010, Frankie took the UFC Lightweight title from BJ Penn in a unanimous decision.
 Frankie’s performance was nominated for a Best Upset Espy that year.
 He triumphed in a rematch with Penn 10 weeks later.
 On New Year’s Day 2011, at UFC 125, Frankie fought to a draw with Maynard, retaining his title.
 Many experts considered it the best fight of 2011.
 Later that year, Frankie knocked out Maynard.

 Frankie lost his title to Benson Henderson in 2012, and dropped his next two fights.
-Fighting now as a featherweight, he defeated Brazil’s Charles Oliveira to get back on the winning track and through the end of 2014 hadn’t lost another fight.
+Fighting now as a featherweight, he defeated Brazil’s Charles Oliveira to get back on the winning track and beat WEC champion Urijah Faber in 2015.
+Frankie didn't lose again until March 2018, when he was knocked out for the first time in his career by Brian Ortega.
+At the conclusion of 2019, Frankie’s UFC record was 23–8–1.